Ross Perot: Business

 After he left the Navy in 1957, Perot became a salesman for IBM.
 He quickly became a top employee (one year, he fulfilled his annual sales quota in two weeks) and tried to pitch his ideas to supervisors, who largely ignored him.
 He left IBM in 1962 to found Electronic Data Systems (EDS) in Dallas, Texas, and courted large corporations for his data processing services.
 Perot was denied bids for contracts 77 times before receiving his first contract.
 EDS received lucrative contracts from the US government in the 1960s, computerizing Medicare records.
 EDS went public in 1968, and the stock price rose from $16 a share to $160 within days.
 Fortune called Perot the "fastest, richest Texan" in a 1968 cover story.
 In December 1969, his shares in EDS were briefly worth $1 billion.
 Perot gained some press attention for being "the biggest individual loser ever on the New York Stock Exchange" when his EDS shares dropped $445 million ($ billion in today's money) in value in a single day in April 1970.
 While EDS boasted strong earnings in 1970, its exceptionally high price-to-earnings ratio, reaching 118 times earnings at its initial public offering in 1968, made it a prime target for a bear raid.
 The stock's vulnerability was compounded by the fact that a significant portion of the publicly traded shares were "weakly held" by fast-performance mutual funds prone to rapid selling at the first sign of trouble.

-When the stock price began to decline on April 22nd, likely due to large-scale short selling, these institutional investors quickly unloaded their holdings, triggering a panic sell-off and a precipitous drop in the share price.
+When the stock price began to decline on April 22, likely due to large-scale short selling, these institutional investors quickly unloaded their holdings, triggering a panic sell-off and a precipitous drop in the share price.
 This dramatic single-day decline in EDS stock was part of a broader collapse in the technology sector during the second quarter of 1970.
 The average computer stock plummeted 80% from its peak in late 1968.
 University Computing, for instance, suffered a devastating 93% loss in value.
 The overall market downturn, reflected in a 19% drop in the S&P 500 during that quarter, was further fueled by a recessionary environment, growing sociopolitical unrest related to the Vietnam War and events like the Kent State shootings, and a general loss of confidence in the market after a period of exuberant speculation.
 Coincidentally, the EDS crash occurred on the first Earth Day, adding to the symbolic significance of the event.
+In 1973, the Perot Affair with New York Governor Nelson Rockefeller questioned the awarding of contracts by the state to EDS.
+Perot had previously led the bailout of Dupont in 1970 through David Rockefeller and Chase Manhattan, with some accusing Perot's pact with the Rockefellers as questionable.